danielcbit/apcctrl/doc/manual/manual.rst

     Joseph Acosta (joeja@mindspring.com)

-Apcupsd License
+apcctrl License
 ---------------

-Apcupsd is licensed under the terms of the GNU General Public License, version 2 (GPLv2).
+apcctrl is licensed under the terms of the GNU General Public License, version 2 (GPLv2).
 The full text of this license may be found in the COPYING file at the top of the source tree and online at http://www.gnu.org/licenses/gpl-2.0.html.